nomemory/mockneat-site/tutorial.md

   nav: "tutorial"
 ---

-This tutorial is intended to describe the ways of working with **mockneat**.
-It's definitely not a comprehensive description of the various APIs and their usage.
-For this please check the [official docs](../docs).
+This tutorial is intended to describe the ways of working and the most important features of **mockneat**.
+It's not a long read and it should take less than a few hours.
+I would also suggest running the examples as you go.

-*Disclaimer*: www.mockneat.com is a [Jekyll site](https://jekyllrb.com) and it's [open source](https://github.com/nomemory/mockneat-site), so if you see any code errors or you have any suggestions in the approach, explanations, etc. please open a PR.
-Also English is not my native-language, so "grammer" <sup>sigh</sup> mistakes are inherent and anxious to be corrected.
+For a comprehensive description of the the various APIs and their usage it's recommended to check the [official docs](../docs).

 # Table of contents: